-Note: Richmond customers should also refer to the specific packaging instructions defined below (item 4-a).
+Note: Richmond and Baltimore customers should also refer to the specific packaging instructions defined below (item 4-a).

 Contaminated currency is currency that has been damaged by or exposed to contaminants, poses a health hazard or safety risk, and cannot be processed under normal operating procedures.
 This definition does not apply to currency that has been exposed to a bio-terrorist agent (either biological or chemical).
 Please contact your local Cash office for specific instructions on handling currency exposed to a bio-terrorist agent.